getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

   containing newline characters, the `length` must be specified.

 {% capture __alert_content -%}
-The payload length should be declared in all cases as this may speed up parsing of an Envelope considerably.
+By default, always declare the payload length to enable faster parsing of an Envelope.

-If the Envelope contains a high number of very small items, omitting the length can be beneficial for compression.
+If the Envelope contains a large number of very small Items, omitting the length can be beneficial for compression.
 This is the case for session events.

-The implementor should assess this in a per-case basis and explicitly argue about the decision.
+The implementor should assess this on a per-case basis and explicitly argue about the decision.
 {%- endcapture -%}
 {%- include components/alert.html